-The modest over-rejection seen in Figure 1 is explained by a signal feature of just-ID IV: the median bias of $\hat{\beta}{IV}$ rises as the instrument grows weaker, but precision falls apace.
-The IV standard error reflects this lack of precision well enough that, unless endogeneity is egregious, inference is distorted little.
-This contrasts with over-identified 2SLS with many weak instruments (as in Bekker (1994) and Bound et al. (1995)), where, bias notwithstanding, the usual standard errors for 2SLS remain small enough for the t-statistic to be misleading.
+The modest over-rejection seen in Fig. 1 is explained by a signal feature of just-ID IV: the median bias of $\hat{\beta}{IV}$ rises as the instrument grows weaker, but precision falls apace.
+The IV standard error reflects this lack of precision well enough, so that unless endogeneity is egregious, inference is distorted little.
+This contrasts with over-identified 2SLS with many weak instruments (as in Bound et al. (1995), Bekker (1994)), where the usual standard errors for 2SLS remain small enough for t-statistics to be misleading.